samochieng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines

 5-firstlines
 Display the first 10 lines

+6-third_line
+displays the third line

 10-no_more_js
 deletes all the .js files